NPann/MrVox2D/readme.md

 ### Citation ###

-If you use this simulator, please refer to:
+If you use this simulator and need to reference it, please cite:

 * MR Vascular Fingerprinting: A New Approach to Compute Cerebral Blood Volume, Mean Vessel Radius, and Oxygenation Maps in the Human Brain T. Christen, NA.
 Pannetier, W. Ni, D. Qiu, M. Moseley, N. Schuff, and G. Zaharchuk.
 Neuroimage.
 2014 Apr 1; 89: 262–270.